-GCF researchers have begun, and continue, to develop the first-ever continent-wide girafferange-state country profiles.
+The Giraffe Conservation Foundation (GCF) continues to update information on the continent-wide giraffe status, as captured in the first-ever giraffe range-state country profiles.
 These profiles collate all historical and currently available census and anecdotal data on giraffe numbers and distribution, as well as their specific threats.

-Below are the most up-to-date population figures, some of which formed the basis of the updated IUCN Red List assessment of giraffe as Vulnerable.
+Below are the most up-to-date population figures, some of which formed the basis of the latest IUCN Red List assessments: